Search This Blog

 We'd like to try some barbecue, so ask the folks at the main desk for recommendations.
 Unfortunately, Scott's - the one within walking distance ends up being closed today.
 So we move on.

-The campground we considered in fully booked because it is closer to the upcoming Apple and October Festivals.
+The campground we considered is fully booked because it is closer to the upcoming Apple and October Festivals.
 Very crowded, but the manager offers to squeeze us in for a mere $45 a night.
 To park?
 We opt to fall back on a Walmart in Jasper, which is probably quieter!
 It is also nearer tomorrow's Amicalola Falls destination.
 We grab a quick dinner at the local Culver's restaurant.

 No comments: